Monthly Archives: August 2011

 CTSI Launches Defense Energy Technology Challenge, Solution Matching Program

 In conjunction with the Asia Pacific Clean Energy Summit on September 13, 2011, the Clean Technology and Sustainable Industries Organization (CTSI) is hosting a defense-focused challenge — the Defense Energy Technology Challenge.
-The program, based on CTSI’s annual Utility Technology … Continue reading
+The program, based on CTSI’s annual Utility Technology Challenge, is designed to pair companies developing defense targeted energy solutions with partners, including: U.S. Army, U.S. Navy, U.S. Air Force, U.S. Department of Agriculture and U.S. Army Corp of Engineers.
+Continue reading

 Filed under Alternative Energy